hubuhubu/ble_app_uart_c_S120/README.md

 Client example with 128 bit UUID service&amp;characteristics for S120

 It's based on the ble_app_hrs_c.
 The HRS service was replaced by the NUS (UART) service.
 The peer device (peripheral device) can be used conjunction with this example is the ble_app_uart available in SDK v6.0 and earlier.
+An echoed example for the peer device is also included.

 Functionality:
 - Scan for and connect to a peripheral that advertise with the 128bit UUID NUS service